Bzver/DLC-Toolkit/README.md

 ### dlc_manual_frame_extract.py

 #### Functionality
 A GUI application for manually extracting and marking frames from a video, primarily for DLC labeling purposes.
-It allows users to:
+Key features include:

+- **Video Loading & Display:** Supports common video formats (`.mp4`, `.avi`, `.mov`, `.mkv`).
+Displays video frames with real-time updates and a progress slider.
+- **DeepLabCut Integration:**
-- **Load videos and DLC predictions:** Visualize predictions overlaid on video frames.
+    - **Load DLC Predictions (`.h5`):** Overlays pose estimations (keypoints, bounding boxes, skeletons) directly onto video frames.
-- **Mark/unmark frames:** Easily select frames for further labeling or analysis.
-- **Navigate frames:** Step through frames, jump to marked frames, and autoplays through the frames.
+    - **Load DLC Config (`config.yaml`):** Utilizes the project configuration to correctly display body parts, skeleton connections, and individual animal identities (for multi-animal projects).
+- **Interactive Frame Navigation:**
+    - **Precise Control:** Navigate frame-by-frame or jump by 10 frames using dedicated buttons or keyboard shortcuts (←, →, Shift+←, Shift+→).
+    - **Marking System:** Mark/unmark frames for later review or export.
+Marked frames are visually indicated on the progress slider.
+    - **Jump to Marked Frames:** Quickly navigate to previous or next marked frames (↑, ↓ shortcuts).
+    - **Autoplay:** Play/pause video playback for continuous review (Spacebar shortcut).
+- **Prediction Visualization Control:**
-- **Adjust confidence cutoff:** Filter out low-confidence keypoints from prediction view.
+    - **Adjust Confidence Cutoff:** Filter out low-confidence keypoints from prediction view.
-- **Save marked frames:** Export a list of marked frames to a YAML file.
+- **Workspace Management & Export:**
+    - **Save Workspace:** Save the current session's state (loaded video, prediction, config, marked frames) to a `.yaml` file for later resumption.
-- **Save to DLC format:** Extract marked frames as images and convert prediction data to a DLC-compatible HDF5 format for labeling.
+    - **Export to DLC:** Extracts all marked frames as `.png` images and generates a DLC-compatible `CollectedData_*.h5` file containing prediction data for these frames, ready for manual labeling in DeepLabCut.
+    - **Export to Refiner:** Seamlessly integrates with `dlc_track_refiner.py` by exporting the current video and prediction for further track refinement and keypoint correction.

 #### Required Folder Structure
-For saving marked frames and predictions in a DLC-compatible format, the script interacts with the standard DLC project structure.
+If the chosen video has previous label data in DLC, the script can work with the standard DLC project structure and read & mark the existing ( already labeled ) frames' idx in the progress bar in a different color.

 ```
 your_dlc_project/
 └── labeled-data/
     └── your_video_name/
-        ├── img0000.png (extracted frames)
+        ├── img0000.png (existing frames)
-        └── CollectedData_YourName.h5 (generated prediction data for labeling)
+        └── CollectedData_scorer.h5 (generated prediction data for labeling)
 ```

 **Inputs:**
-- **Video File:** The video file from which frames will be extracted.
+- **Video File:** The primary video file (`.mp4`, `.avi`, `.mov`, `.mkv`) from which frames will be extracted and reviewed.
-- **Prediction File (`.h5`):** (Optional) A DeepLabCut prediction `.h5` file to overlay pose estimations on the video.
+- **Prediction File (`.h5`):** (Optional) A DeepLabCut prediction `.h5` file.
+When loaded, pose estimations are overlaid on the video frames.
-- **DLC Config File (`config.yaml`):** (Optional) A DeepLabCut project configuration file to display keypoint labels and skeletons.
+- **DLC Config File (`config.yaml`):** (Optional) A DeepLabCut project configuration file.
+Used to define body parts, skeleton connections, and multi-animal settings for accurate visualization of predictions.
-- **Marked Frames File (`.yaml`):** (Optional) A YAML file containing a previously saved list of marked frames.
+- **Status File (`.yaml`):** (Optional) A previously saved workspace file from `dlc_manual_frame_extract.py`.
+This file contains the video path, DLC config path, prediction path, and the list of marked frames, allowing users to resume a previous session.

 **Outputs:**
-- **Marked Frames File (`_frame_list.yaml`):** A YAML file containing the list of manually marked frame indices. ( When using Ctrl+S for manual saving)
+- **Workspace Status File (`_extractor_status.yaml`):** A YAML file generated when "Save the Current Workspace" is selected (or Ctrl+S is pressed).
+It stores the paths to the loaded video, DLC config, prediction file, and the list of marked frames, enabling seamless session resumption.
-- **Extracted Images:** If "Save to DLC" is used, selected frames are extracted as `.png` images into the `labeled-data/your_video_name/` directory within the specified DLC project.
+- **Extracted Images:** When "Export to DLC" is used, marked frames are extracted as individual `.png` images and saved into the `labeled-data/your_video_name/` directory within your DLC project.
-- **DLC-compatible HDF5:** If "Save to DLC" is used, a `CollectedData_*.h5` file is generated in the `labeled-data/your_video_name/` directory, containing the prediction data for the extracted frames, ready for DLC labeling.
+- **DLC-compatible HDF5:** When "Export to DLC" is used, a `CollectedData_*.h5` file is generated in the `labeled-data/your_video_name/` directory.
+This file contains the prediction data corresponding to the extracted frames, formatted for direct use in DeepLabCut's labeling interface.

 ### dlc_obsolete_train_img_trimmer.py